menu

 Overview

 Polk is a tiny borough located in the state of Pennsylvania.
-With a population of 628 people and just one neighborhood, Polk is the 935th largest community in Pennsylvania.
-Polk has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 623 people and just one neighborhood, Polk is the 935th largest community in Pennsylvania.
+Much of the housing stock in Polk was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce

-Polk is a blue-collar town, with 39.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Polk is a borough of service providers, transportation and shipping workers, and professionals.
-There are especially a lot of people living in Polk who work in healthcare (9.18%), office and administrative support (8.84%), and maintenance occupations (8.84%).
+Because occupations involving physical labor dominate the local economy, Polk is generally considered to be a blue-collar town.
+51.54% of the Polk workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Polk is a borough of transportation and shipping workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Polk who work in healthcare suport services (10.13%), healthcare (7.05%), and management occupations (7.05%).

 Setting & Lifestyle